trihacek/responsePatterns/README.md

 dev.off()

 # Then, open the PDF file and explore the responses to decide if any of them
-# should be removed from the analysis.
+# should be removed from further analysis.
 ```